chandantiwari/mindmeld/README.md

 276], 'spiller': 'Aries', 'cycle': 2} ```

 Simply lookup these results under the `doc/details` folder.
-For Millman you would fine `2810.txt`, for Chinese `Monkey.html`, so on..
+For Millman you would find `millman/2810.txt`, for Chinese `chinese/Monkey.html`, so on..

 Cycle is the Millman period your life is on; according to his method life proceeds in 9 year cycles, 1 is time to start something 9 to